AdobeDocs/workfront.en/help/quicksilver/maestro/records/edit-records.md

 ## Considerations about editing records

 * You can edit records that you or another user created. <!--will change with access levels-->
-* If the edited records are linked to other records, the new information of the records that you are editing will reflect on the linked records.
+* If the edited records are linked to other records, the new information of the records that you are editing reflects on the linked records.
 * You cannot edit records in bulk. <!--this will probably change-->

 ## Edit records